sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/beyond-getting-started/index.md

 ## Learning Resources in the Repository

-The repo contains a few resources aside from the source of the library itself that people might find interesting and/or useful:
+The source repository contains a few resources aside from the source of the library itself that people might find interesting and/or useful:

 * **['ExampleDomains' project](https://github.com/sdcondon/SCFirstOrderLogic/tree/main/src/SCFirstOrderLogic.ExampleDomains):** Example domains, declared using each of the sentence creation options.
 * **['Alternatives' project](https://github.com/sdcondon/SCFirstOrderLogic/tree/main/src/SCFirstOrderLogic.Alternatives):** this class library contains a number of alternative implementations of things.